yohasebe/fastmail-plus/README.md

 ### Extra Reply-to Folding

 Fold the "reply-to" part of messages (when the message's  div has an `id` containing `appendonsend`)

-### Remove BETA background image

-Remove the large "BETA" sign that appears in the sidebar of Fastmail Beta (https://beta.fastmail.com).

 ## Advertisement